-The effect of removal of Himalayan balsam Impatiens glandulifera on plant species diversity of invaded riparian vegetation in the central Czech Republic
+What is the impact of Impatiens glandulifera on species diversity of invaded riparian vegetation?

 Published source details

 Hejda M. & Pyšek P. (2006) What is the impact of Impatiens glandulifera on species diversity of invaded riparian vegetation?.
 Biological Conservation, 132, 143-152.

 Published source details Hejda M. & Pyšek P. (2006) What is the impact of Impatiens glandulifera on species diversity of invaded riparian vegetation?.
 Biological Conservation, 132, 143-152.